salekh/ai-research-pulse/README.md

 - **Hybrid Search**: Combines cosine similarity of embeddings with keyword matching to ensure users find specific terms (e.g., "Llama 3") even if the semantic score is lower.
 - **Robust Scraping**: Uses a mix of RSS parsing (`rss-parser`) and Puppeteer (`puppeteer`) to handle different blog structures and anti-bot protections (e.g., Meta AI).
 - **Data Enrichment**: Every ingested article is processed to generate a vector embedding and relevant tags, enabling rich filtering and discovery.
+- **Vertex AI Reranker**: Search results are re-ranked using the **Vertex AI Discovery Engine API** (`semantic-ranker-512@latest`).
+This ensures that the top results are semantically relevant to the user's query, rather than just matching keywords or being sorted by date.
+A similarity score (e.g., "85% match") is displayed on each card to indicate relevance.
+- **Trend Analysis**: Uses **Gemini 2.5 Pro** to analyze the titles of all recent articles.
+It generates a structured JSON response containing:
+  - A quantitative distribution of topics (for the pie chart).
+  - A comprehensive markdown report with sections like "Executive Summary", "Key Emerging Themes", and "Future Outlook".

 ## License